egeacar29415/var-impact-home-advantage/README.md

 ## Project Overview
 This project aims to analyze the impact of the introduction of the Video Assistant Referee (VAR) system on home advantage in football.
 By comparing data such as home-win rates, goals, and referee decisions across the top five European leagues and the Turkish Süper Lig between the 2014–2015 and 2024–2025 seasons, the study investigates how VAR has influenced league dynamics specific to home-field advantage.
 The purpose is to identify whether the presence of VAR has reduced referee bias and changed psychological or fairness-related aspects of football matches.
 ## Motivation
 VAR represents one of the most significant technological shifts in football.
 As football is a globally influential sport, understanding how this system has affected the game is both culturally and analytically valuable.
-Therefore, this project seeks to reveal VAR’s effectiveness in reshaping the psychological and referee-based patterns that have traditionally favored home teams.
+Therefore, this project seeks to reveal VAR’s effectiveness in reshaping the patterns that have traditionally favored home teams.
 ## Research Questions
 * Has home advantage decreased since the introduction of VAR?
 	* Has there been a significant decline in home-win rates following the implementation of VAR?